Egypt–Russia relations: After the removal of Mohamed Morsi from office

 Sisi made his second visit on August 12 at the Black Sea resort of Sochi, and it was his first to a non-Arab or African country since his inauguration as president two months earlier.
 During the visit, both him and Putin agreed on boosting bilateral cooperation between the two countries.
 Putin promised to speed up arms sales to Egypt.
 "We are actively developing our military and technological cooperation," Putin told Sisi.
 He added that a corresponding protocol was signed in March and that weapons are being delivered to Egypt.

 Vladimir Putin held talks in Sochi with President of Egypt Abdel Fattah al-Sisi.

 Trade and economic investment plans were also announced during the meeting, during which Putin said that Egypt was discussing a free trade zone with the Russian-led Eurasian Customs Union which also includes Belarus and Kazakhstan.
 Additionally, both leaders have discussed plans to establish a Russian industrial zone in the New Suez Canal project that was recently inaugurated by Sisi, as well as another plan to renew and redevelop important projects that were established by the former Soviet Union.

 In September 2014, a preliminary deal was reached between both countries to buy arms worth $3.5 billion from Russia, despite international sanctions on Moscow as a result of its involvement in the war in Donbas.

 As a result of the Metrojet Flight 9268 crash on October 31, 2015, which carried 224 passengers on board toward Russia, both countries were planning investigating the crash.

 On November 28, 2015, Egypt and Russia signed a deal which would allow Russian and Egyptian warplanes to use each other's airbases and airspace.
 Both countries could be described as "close allies" as Putin usually referred to Sisi as a "Trusted and Close Partner."
 On 11 December 2017, during President Vladimir Putin's visit to Cairo, the two countries signed agreements in which Russia would build Egypt's first nuclear reactor, and supply nuclear fuel for the same.
 It was also agreed that a "Russian Industrial Zone" would be built along the Suez Canal, explained by Putin as being "the biggest regional center for producing Russian products onto the markets of the Middle-East and North Africa."

 International collaborations

-Russia has supported the Syrian government in the Syrian civil war, and intervened militarily in its favor in 2015.
-Egypt also supports the Syrian government in the Civil War.
+Russia supported the Assad government in the Syrian civil war, and intervened militarily in its favor in 2015.
+Egypt also supported the Syrian government during the civil war.
 In 2020, Egypt was reported to have deployed 150 troops to help the Syrian government.
 Egypt openly backed the House of Representatives in the Second Libyan Civil War, while the Russian mercenary organization Wagner Group also supported the House of Representatives' forces.